8ta4/say/DONTREADME.md

 > When does `say` start transcribing automatically?

-The automatic trigger is based on voice activity. `say` tracks how much you talk without transcribing.
-When you reach 1 minute of untranscribed speech, `say` waits for a pause and then sends the audio for transcription.
+The automatic trigger is based on voice activity. `say` listens to you and waits for a pause before it starts transcribing.

-> Why does this tool wait for a pause and then send the audio for transcription?
+> Why does this tool wait for a pause?

 Waiting for a pause helps capture your whole thought and avoid cutting off mid-sentence.

+To be more specific, `say` waits for 1 minute of untranscribed speech and then looks for a 1.5 second pause.

 This 1-minute strategy strikes a balance between accuracy and latency.